 Weren't They Women?

 Believe it or not, among the peasant servants working on medieval fiefs, there was often little difference between the perceptions of men and those of women.
 Women in this lowly station of life had to work just as hard as men and couldn't make excuses for themselves, so it was difficult to view them as particularly feminine.
-One is reminded of the immortalized speech "Ain't I a Woman?" originally by Sojourner Truth hundreds of years later.
+One is reminded of the immortalized speech "Am I Not a Woman?" originally by Sojourner Truth hundreds of years later.
 American women of color who were by-and-large all living in slavery at the time found that their hardiness and capacity for back-breaking work kept many from seeing their womanhood.
 They knew that they were not perceived as "women" as much as they were "female"--much like livestock.

 Women who were serfs in medieval settings also couldn't afford to devote much time or energy to what was viewed as the most feminine of professions--child-bearing.
 Peasants would continue to work their master's lands all throughout pregnancy and would need to return to their duties as shortly after giving birth as possible.
 A few of those who had given birth recently would often serve as wet-nurses for many of the babies born around the same time so that the majority of the mothers could return to work right away.